gkaf89/NCC-Trainings/docs/openmp/exercise-1.md

      - How can you identify the thread numbers within the parallel region?
      - What happens if you not set `omp_set_num_threads()`, for example, `omp_set_num_threads(5)|call omp_set_num_threads(5)`, what do you notice?
-     - Alternatively, you can also set a number of threads to be used in the application while the compilation `export OMP_NUM_THREADS`; what do you see?
+     Alternatively, you can also set the number of threads to be used in the application during the compilation `export OMP_NUM_THREADS`; what do you see?

     === "Question (C/C++)"